 Members of the Oak Park Zoning Board of Appeals found themselves sorting out a case of mistaken identity during a Sept.
-7 public hearing for a request for a special-use permit to operate a vehicle upholstery business, BM Auto, at 6212 Roosevelt Road.
+7 public hearing for a request for a special-use permit to operate a vehicle upholstery business, BM Custom, at 6212 Roosevelt Rd.

 The source of the conundrum was the overwhelming racket stemming from the former Associated Tire & Battery property, which has caused much consternation for those living in southeast Oak Park.
-BM Auto, which has yet to open, occupies a small portion of the property, leading many neighbors to believe it is at fault for the constant clamor.
-Brian Storey, owner of BM Auto, maintains the public’s blame is misdirected.
+BM Custom, which has yet to open, occupies a small portion of the property, leading many neighbors to believe it is at fault for the constant clamor.
+Jeremy Storey, owner of BM Custom, maintains the public’s blame is misdirected.
 His business, he said, specializes only in cosmetic, non-mechanic auto work that does not require vehicle lifts or power tools.

 Storey was able to secure the unanimous approval of the ZBA for his request, but the mystery remains as to who is to blame for the auto-related auditory problem.